 8 Key Factors for Live Streaming in Education:

-- Methodology of teaching (flipped classroom model and beyond)
+- The methodology of teaching (flipped classroom model and beyond)

 - Performance metrics (new testing and interactive tools)